 The 1994 movie The Chase provides an excellent example of the two incarnations of "The Man" coming into conflict, with the film intrinsically claiming that the "hip" Man is somehow less of a Man than the stodgy old corporate Man.
 Kristy Swanson is the daughter of a mega-successful California businessman.
 After she is kidnapped by a desperate prison escapee (played by Charlie Sheen) and finds herself slowly falling in love with him, she decides she's had enough of her father trying to control her life.
 Long story short, the couple abscond to Mexico...and how do they "rebel" when they get there?
 They lie on the beach and drink margaritas - something the girl's father most likely did a lot of in private himself.
 (To its credit, The Chase doesn't try to come off as anything other than escapist entertainment, making its "message" a Spoof Aesop.)

-Many have observed the massive media hype and extensive advertising for The Hunger Games contrasts with the anti-media themes of the series.
+Many have observed the massive media hype, advertising, and merchandising for The Hunger Games films contrasts with the anti-media themes of the series.

 The entire history of this phenomenon - at least in America - is traced by economist Thomas Frank in his book The Conquest of Cool.
 Frank points out that the "do-what-you-wanna-do" philosophy of The Sixties was actually an aesthetic crafted by Mad Men-style Madison Avenue types.
 That's right: the "cultural revolution" that supposedly turned everything we knew about the world completely upside-down was the handiwork of middle-class kids aping the consumer culture of the guys in suits they claimed to despise.

 This is the main theme of the non-fiction book The Rebel Sell by Joseph Heath and Andrew Potter.
 Namely, there is no "system" against which to rebel, and the desire to fight conformity and make ourselves distinctive is essentially the very thing which promotes consumer capitalism.